egeromin/egeromin.github.io/blog/draft-post-2/index.md

 hope to cover them in a later blog post.

 That's all folks!
-For a much more comprehensive introduction to reinforcement learning algorithms, check out Sutton and Barto's book, which builds up the theory gradually from the ground up.
+For a much more comprehensive introduction to reinforcement learning algorithms, check out Sutton and Barto's book "Reinforcement Learning", 2018 Edition, which introduces the theory gradually from the ground up.